 5. The Secretary/Treasurer works with the office coordinator on all financial and budgetary business.
-See 5005 for Office Coordinator job duties.
+See 5005 for Executive Coordinator job duties.

 The term of office for the President, Vice President and Secretary Treasurer shall be for one year with the option of serving consecutive terms if reelected.